WattageGuy/IoT-Intercom/README.md

 ![Node-RED dashboard](Node-RED/dashboard.png)

 Try sending some data and it should arrive on the device as well as giving you a notification in the right corner if message is received successfully.
 When a answer is made it should also show up as a notification and fill the blank info in the intercom dashboard.

+### Conclusion
+WiFi was chosen for the easy of use for new customers if this idea whoud been in production.
+WiFi could be found in almost everbodys home at this era.
+That way the user only need to tell the device their WiFi credentials and the device will be able to comunicate around the world.
+LoRa whould have needed much more configuration when location is changed.
+And MQTT have been chosen just because its a lightweight protocol and wont use that much bandwith in the local network.
+The header consist of 2 bytes and the payload can be up to 265MB.
+Ubidots which uses a REST Api makes it simple to exchange data bacause the connection is descibed in a URL and dont need that much paramters other than a Token and ID.
+Which will make it easy to distrubute this Node-RED configuration without the user being needed to know that much about Node-RED.

 ## Ubidots - Presenting the data
 If you would like to collect all question answers and answer time as well as generating a average answer time metric you should consider using the Ubidots solution, this will generate a dashboard as the one shown below.